benbalter/benbalter.github.com/_posts/2012-10-19-we-ve-been-trained-to-make-paper.md

 1. Draft content in Microsoft Word
 2. Save to shared folder or e-mail around for comments and changes
-3. Manually (and opaquely) reconsile changes one-by-one
+3. Manually (and opaquely) reconcile changes one-by-one
 4. Repeat steps 2–3 until satisfied with the document
 5. **Convert to web-friendly format**
 6. Publish